 New Experiment Run

-Creating a new run of an existing experiment can be useful if you had instrumentation issues that affected data quality, and you've since fixed them.
-When you create a new run, you exclude any previous user data from the monitoring and analysis of your experiment.
+Create a new run of an existing experiment after you fix instrumentation issues that affected data quality.
+A new run excludes previous user data from your experiment's monitoring and analysis.

 Create a new run

-- Select a new analysis range and, optionally, tell Amplitude how to handle users in the new run, and what to do with existing feature flags, if applicable.
+- Select a new analysis range.
+Optionally, configure how Amplitude handles users in the new run and what happens to existing feature flags.

-Amplitude makes the following changes to your experiment configuration when you create a new run:
+Amplitude applies the following changes to your experiment configuration when you create a new run:

 |---|---|

-By default, Amplitude delimits your experiment runs by time, but you can optionally differentiate runs with the experiment key property on the default exposure event.
-This helps ensure your new run doesn't include stale evaluated users.
-After you create your new experiment run, enable the setting under the exposure event control to use the experiment key.
+By default, Amplitude delimits your experiment runs by time.
+You can also differentiate runs with the experiment key property on the default exposure event.
+The experiment key prevents your new run from including stale evaluated users.
+After you create the new experiment run, enable the setting under the exposure event control to use the experiment key.

 To use the experiment key: